 A guide to blending Waterfall and Agile methodologies

 I tend to think about traditional waterfall practices in the following ways when approaching project delivery in a more agile approach.
 Project managers should run their projects in shorter cycles moving through the phases, sometimes in parallel, starting some activities while ending others to accelerate project execution and delivery.
 Try a similar mapping exercise using your own methods, and I think you will see the similarities in the examples listed below.

 - Lessons Learned = Sprint Retrospective

 - Go /No Go Decision = Release Meeting

 - Pilot = Beta Testing

 Don’t be afraid of change and know that all companies are looking to deliver business results faster.
-Embrace agile methods, share with your teams how waterfall can be easily adapted to this.
+Embrace Agile methods, share with your teams how Saterfall can be easily adapted to this.
 If you are a newcomer to the project management profession, be open to new ideas, learn from others, and don’t be intimidated by unfamiliar ways of doing things.

 Paul Kesler, PMP, CSM, SSBB, is an experienced project and program manager with industry experience in Software Publishing, Payment Solutions, Financial Services and Receivables Management industries.
 His experience includes leading business strategy execution, working with C-Level and Senior leaders of various business lines to meet company annual goals and objectives.
 Paul is comfortable leading business projects like Go To Market launches of new cloud products and leading technology implementations and integrations such as Salesforce.
 He is also an active member of the Technology Association of Georgia (TAG) and the Project Management Institute (Atlanta Chapter).
 Paul writes about change management.